gabriel4649/JMdictDB/README.txt

    and "jmdictdbv".

 2. Copy the file python/lib/config.ini.sample to config.ini
-   in the same directory, edit it and change the passwords in the db_jmdict, db_jmnew, and db_sess sections to match what you choose in step 1.
+   in the same directory.
+Review it and make any changes neccessary.
+Uncomment and change the "pw" and "sel_pw" passwords in the "db_*" sections to the values chosen in step (1) above if you wish to supply passwords via this file (note warnings above.)
+Otherwise create a .pgpass file in the web server user's home directory.
+The .pgpass file should have two lines in it:
-   You may also want to adjust any other settings in the file to your needs.
-Note that if you change some of the settings, you may have to make corresponding changes in other files as documented in the comments.

-3. Check the settings in Makefile.
-There are some configuration settings in the Makefile that you may want to change.
-Read the comments therein.
-In particular, the cgi directory is assumed to be ~/public_html/cgi-bin/.
-You may wish to change that if you will be using the cgi files.
-There are also some options for the Postgresql database server connections, including authentication settings.
+        localhost:*:*:jmdictdb:xxxxxx
+        localhost:*:*:jmdictdbv:xxxxxx

+   Change the "xxxxxx"s to match the passwords chosen in step 1.
+Permissions on the file must be 600 (rw-------) or Postgresql will ignore it.

-4. When you run the Makefile in step 6 below, if there are passwords on the 'jmdictdb" and "postgres" accounts (or their equivalents if you've changed them in Makefile) and Postgresql does not know the passwords, you will be
+3. When you run the Makefile in step 6 below, if there are passwords on the 'jmdictdb" and "postgres" accounts (or their equivalents if you've changed them in Makefile) and Postgresql does not know the passwords, you will be